 Author Daniel Kahneman invites readers to join him in a lively discussion about how we think and when we should and shouldn’t trust our intuitions.
 He provides practical and insightful guidance on how we might prevent the mental lapses that often lead us into trouble when making professional and personal decisions.
 The book, Thinking, Fast and Slow, will alter your outlook on the topic.

 We believe we are capable of understand others.
 We believe that simply meeting someone, shaking their hand, and gazing into their eyes will reveal who they are, how they feel, and what their motivations or objectives are.
 We believe that knowing a little bit about someone’s personal life provides us a lot of insight into their character — a job interview can tell us if they’ll be a good employee, and a first date can tell us if they’ll be compatible.

 We’re mistaken.
 Strangers are difficult to understand.
 Malcolm Gladwell emphasizes a number of the characteristics that make strangers particularly difficult to comprehend: Truth Default Theory, Transparency, and Coupling.

 Gladwell’s book, Talking to Strangers, takes the reader on an intellectual trip through history, psychology, and current events.
 Bernie Madoff’s deception, Amanda Knox’s trial, Sylvia Plath’s suicide, the Jerry Sandusky pedophilia scandal at Penn State, and Sandra Bland’s death are all brought into doubt by this book.

-Gladwell argues that the tools and procedures we use to understand people we do not know intimately have a severe problem.
+Gladwell argues that the tools and procedures we use to understand people we do not know intimately have a severe problems.
 Because we don’t know how to interact with people we don’t know well, our lives and the world are being impacted.
-In Malcolm Gladwell’s latest book, David and Goliath, you’ll find a gripping roadmap for a time of uncertainty and change.
+In Malcolm Gladwell

 Photo by John Ray Eboraell’s